-When people become dependent on alcohol or opioids they feel sick when there are no opioids in the body.
-This sickness is known as withdrawal.
-Along with intense cravings, withdrawal is a hallmark of opioid addiction, and the two combined can make recovery especially difficult.
+When a person becomes dependent on opioids, they feel sick when there are no opioids in the body.
+This is known as withdrawal.
+Along with intense cravings, withdrawal is a hallmark of opioid addiction, and the combination of the two can make recovery especially difficult.
 During MAT, patients can learn how to cope with future urges to use, manage effects of withdrawal, and sustain recovery.

 Medications to stop cravings such as buprenorphine (Suboxone) and naltrexone (Vivitrol) can bind to the receptors in the brain, therefore either partially or completely blocking the alcohol or opiate from creating the euphoric effects or “high”.
 This allows the individual affected by addiction to remain sober, motivated to stay in treatment, avoid relapses, develop coping skills and a healthy lifestyle.